Jared McCann: Playing career

-Junior
+Junior (2011–2015)

+McCann played minor hockey with the London Jr. Knights of Alliance Hockey before joining the London Nationals of the Greater Ontario Junior Hockey League at the end of the 2011–12 season.
+McCann was named Alliance Hockey's Player of the Year.

-The Sault Ste.
+On April 7, 2012, the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL) selected McCann fourth overall in the 2012 OHL Priority Selection.
 In 64 games with his junior ice hockey team during the 2012–13 season, McCann scored 21 goals and recorded 23 assists.
 He and Sergey Tolchinsky were named co-recipients of the Greyhounds' 2013 Rookie of the Year Award, and McCann was also named to the OHL's Second All-Rookie Team.
-In Game 1 of that year's OHL playoffs, McCann was checked by Cameron Brace of the Owen Sound Attack.
+In game 1 of that year's OHL playoffs, McCann was checked by Cameron Brace of the Owen Sound Attack.
 He was assisted off the ice and taken to the hospital in an ambulance, with worries about a neck injury or possible concussion.
-He was ultimately diagnosed with a concussion and severe case of whiplash, which kept him out of the lineup indefinitely, and Brace was given a five-game suspension for the play.
+He was ultimately diagnosed with a concussion and a severe case of whiplash, which kept him out of the lineup indefinitely, and Brace was given a five-game suspension for the play.
 The Greyhounds lost their series against the Attack in six games, with McCann unable to rejoin the team before their elimination.

-McCann was also selected as a member of Team Ontario for the 2013 World U-17 Hockey Challenge.
-Following the 2012–13 season, McCann was named to Team Canada's National Men's Summer Under-18 team and he competed at the 2013 Ivan Hlinka Memorial Tournament to win the gold medal with Team Canada.

-McCann was a top 2014 NHL Entry Draft prospect.
-After his selection by the Canucks (24th overall), he was signed to a three-year entry-level contract on July 24, 2014.